Besham

 Besham (Urdu, بشام; also known as Besham Qila) is a city in the Shangla District of Khyber Pakhtunkhwa, Pakistan.
 Located on the right bank of the Indus River (locally known as Abasin), Besham serves as a major junction on the Karakoram Highway, that connects Khyber Pakhtunkhwa and Punjab with Gilgit-Baltistan, and crosses over into China's Xinjiang.
 Besham is also the eastern terminus of the under-construction E90 expressway, which will connect the city westward with Khwazakhela in Swat District.
 Besham is located around 60 km east of Swat, 250 km north of Rawalpindi-Islamabad, and 270 km northeast of the provincial capital, Peshawar, Pakistan.

-Historically, the place has been home to many Buddhist hermits, as well as a Hindu community.
+Historically, the place has been home to many Buddhist hermit as well as ancient historical sites.
 Besham was previously a part of the State of Swat and then Swat District, until the creation of Shangla District on 10 July 1995.

 Tourism

 Tourists pass through Besham if they are taking Karakoram Highway route for Hunza and Gilgit, as the alternative route through the Kaghan Valley is often blocked due to heavy snowfall.
 A rest house, located on the bank of the Indus River, is provided by the Pakistan Tourism Development Corporation.